stban1983/notesme/README.md

 ### Prerequisites

-- Docker and Docker Compose
+- Docker or/and Docker Compose

 ### Installation